CodyWallbridge/ProjectManagement/project-charter.md

 #### Inclusive Boundaries

-- Calls will be supported inside the client company.
+- Support calls inside the client company.
-- Support only audio and text.
+- Support audio and text.
-- We support major tech hardware and software.
+- Support major tech hardware and software.

 #### Exclusive Boundaries

-- We are not integrating with other calling software.
+- No integration with other calling software.
-- We are not supported to calls outside the client company.
+- No support for calls outside the client company.
-- We do not support video calls.
+- No support for video calls.

 ## 4 DURATION